 Illinois is one of 10 states selected to participate in a state block grant program.
 The program identifies administrative functions that might successfully be shifted to or shared with states in carrying out the AIP.
 This does not necessarily result in an increase in federal funds, because the block grant is based on project priorities.
 However, it enables the state to have more control over which projects will be funded at the reliever and general aviation (non-primary) airports.
-The FAA currently allocates funding to the primary airports through IDOT and the State of Illinois Channeling Act.
+The FAA currently allocates funding to the primary airports through IDOT.